willfurnass/sheffield_hpc/iceberg/software/libs/intel_tbb.rst

 TBB can be used with and without :ref:`other Parallel Studio packages
 <iceberg_intel_parallel_studio>`.

-To make use of it you first need to start an interactive session that has access to multiple cores.
+To make use of it you first need to start an :ref:`interactive session that has access to multiple cores <sge-queue>`.
 Here we request six cores from the clusters' scheduler: ::

         $ qrsh -pe openmp 6